inspera/blackbricks/README.md

 - Python cells are formatted with [black](https://github.com/psf/black)
 - SQL cells are formatted with [sqlparse](https://github.com/andialbrecht/sqlparse)

-## Breaking changes with version 1.0

-Earlier versions of blackbricks applied a patched version of black in order to allow two-space indentation.
-This was done because Databricks used two-space indentation, and did not allow you to change that.

-Since then, Databricks has added the option to choose.
-Because you can now choose, blackbricks re-joins black in being uncompromising, and since version 1.0 you can no longer choose anything but 4 space indentation.

-If you _must_ keep using two-space indentation, then stick to versions `<1.0`.

 ## Table of Contents

 * [Installation](#installation)